NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.dnstap.dnstap-tls:

 dnstap-tls: *<yes or no>*
-    Set this to use TLS to connect to the server specified in dnstap-ip.
+    Set this to use TLS to connect to the server specified in :ref:`dnstap-ip:<unbound.conf.dnstap.dnstap-ip>`.
     The default is yes.
     If set to no, TCP is used to connect to the server.